Pandaman1441/Turn-Based-Battle-Simulator/docs/SDP.md

 - I've just realized that the different screens should probably work similar to how i've done the buttons, with one being selected and we just draw the selected screen

+- title screen has option to load a game or start new game by selecting a new class
+- then goes to main menu, has battle, shop, party

 ## 3. Implementation